UncapLabs/docs/docs/intro.md

 ## Protocol Architecture

 Uncap builds upon Liquity v2's foundation, completely rewritten in Cairo and optimized for Starknet's architecture.
-Due to Starknet's non-EVM compatibility, Uncap is not part of Liquity's Friendly Fork Program.
+Starknet being non-EVM, Uncap is not part of Liquity's Friendly Fork Program.

 :::info Acknowledgment
 **We recognize and appreciate the foundational work of the Liquity team and community, whose innovations made Uncap's development possible.**